Old-growth Forests of the Sierra Nevada

 Giant Sequoia

-Other imperiled species in the Sierra Nevada that depend on intact old-growth habitat are the Flammulated owl, Northern flying squirrel, Pacific fisher, and Plieated woodpecker.
+Other imperiled species in the Sierra Nevada that depend on intact old-growth habitat are the Northern flying squirrel, Pacific fisher, and pileated woodpecker.
 Continued degradation of the remaining old-growth in the Sierra Nevada will likewise continue to put pressure on these threatened wildlife species.

 The original 2001 Sierra Nevada Framework Plan called for 4.2 million acres of old forest emphasis areas with specific goals of protecting and enhancing old-growth forests.
-The 2004 revisions to the Framework allow intensive harvesting of 20"-30" trees in 75% of the old-growth reserves across the Sierra Nevada.
+The 2004 revisions to the Framework allow intensive harvesting of 20"-30" trees in 75 percent of the old-growth reserves across the Sierra Nevada.

 Scientific Research